kubernetes/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `PodHostIPs`: Enable the `status.hostIPs` field for pods and the {{< glossary_tooltip term_id="downward-api" text="downward API" >}}.
   The field lets you expose host IP addresses to workloads.
 - `PodIndexLabel`: Enables the Job controller and StatefulSet controller to add the pod index as a label when creating new pods.
 See [Job completion mode docs](/docs/concepts/workloads/controllers/job#completion-mode) and [StatefulSet pod index label docs](/docs/concepts/workloads/controllers/statefulset/#pod-index-label) for more details.
-- `PodReadyToStartContainersCondition`: Enable the kubelet to mark the [PodReadyToStartContainers](/docs/concepts/workloads/pods/pod-lifecycle/#pod-has-network) condition on pods.
+- `PodReadyToStartContainersCondition`: Enables the kubelet to mark the [PodReadyToStartContainers](/docs/concepts/workloads/pods/pod-lifecycle/#pod-has-network) condition on pods.
 This was previously (1.25-1.27) known as `PodHasNetworkCondition`.
 - `PodSchedulingReadiness`: Enable setting `schedulingGates` field to control a Pod's [scheduling readiness](/docs/concepts/scheduling-eviction/pod-scheduling-readiness).
-- `ProbeTerminationGracePeriod`: Enable [setting probe-level `terminationGracePeriodSeconds`](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#probe-level-terminationgraceperiodseconds)
+- `ProbeTerminationGracePeriod`: Enables [setting probe-level `terminationGracePeriodSeconds`](/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#probe-level-terminationgraceperiodseconds)
   on pods.
 See the [enhancement proposal](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/2238-liveness-probe-grace-period) for more details.
 - `ProcMountType`: Enables control over the type proc mounts for containers by setting the `procMount` field of a SecurityContext.
-- `ProxyTerminatingEndpoints`: Enable the kube-proxy to handle terminating endpoints when `ExternalTrafficPolicy=Local`.
+- `ProxyTerminatingEndpoints`: Enables the kube-proxy to handle terminating endpoints when `ExternalTrafficPolicy=Local`.
 - `QOSReserved`: Allows resource reservations at the QoS level preventing pods at lower QoS levels from bursting into resources requested at higher QoS levels